How to improve your website so that it better serves your business...

 The design of your website must be designed around helping you achieve your desired result (the action you want visitors to take).

-The most important thing you need to consider here is the journey or pathway your visitors need to take, to ensure that it is straightforward and simple.
+The most important thing you need to consider here is the journey or pathway your visitors need to take, to ensure that it is simple.

 This includes your copy, images, etc. It’s worth reviewing whether it is all thoughtfully designed and written to help you achieve your desired result?

-Optimising your website for search engines so that you can get found online by people who are searching for what you’re offering is essential, but it’s often one that is not paid enough attention.
+Optimising your website for search engines so that you can get found online by people is essential, but it’s often one that is not paid enough attention.

 If you could all of a sudden rank on page 1 of google and potentially get 100s or 1000s of new visitors to your website for free every day, how much would that impact your business?